coconut750750/pine/README.md

     Our frontend is written in Elm and then compiled into Html/JS.
 To compile, run `elm make src/Main.elm` in the `/frontend/` directory.
     #### Backend:
     Our backend uses Scotty as our web framework, and should automatically serve the generated index.html file

+## FAQ
+1. What is 'frontend/elm-stuff'
+The elm-stuff/ directory is made by Elm, and is similar to what a node\_modules/ directory is